Maryse Bastié: Flying career

 As a result of her marriage to Louis Bastié, a World War I pilot, she became fascinated by the new phenomenon of powered flight and was determined to become a pilot and to own her own plane.
 She obtained her license to fly and although her husband was killed in a plane crash (in 1926), Maryse Bastié began doing aerobatics to earn money to keep herself flying and in 1927 purchased her own aircraft, a Caudron C.109.

 Records set by Maryse Bastié in the 1930s included international records for women in duration flying, distance, and a record time for a solo flight across the South Atlantic.
 Her performances earned her the Harmon Trophy in 1931.
 In 1935 she founded her own flying school at Orly Airport.

 Bastié served in the French Air Force, rising to the rank of Captain while logging more than 3,000 hours' flying time.
 In 1937, she published her story under the title Ailes ouvertes: carnet d'une aviatrice.
+In September 1939, she and three other pilots, Maryse Hilsz, Claire Roman and Paulette Bray-Bouquet were requisitioned to ferry planes to the front for the Air Force.